-In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments and elimination of intercompany transactions necessary for a fair presentation of results for such periods.
+In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments necessary for a fair presentation of results for such periods.
 Albany International Corp. ("Albany") consolidates the financial results of its subsidiaries for all periods presented.
 The results for any interim period are not necessarily indicative of results for the full year.